alishams21/alishams21/README.md

 ## Hi, my name is Ali👋

-I've been passionate about software development and machine learning for more than 20 years.
+I've been passionate about software, AI, data for more than 20 years.

 In general, I enjoy many aspects of programming languages, constantly learning new things and contributing to software/AI/Data related tasks.
 My primary focus areas include software engineering, data engineering, AI engineerign, platform engineering and distibuted computing.